-Efail Bach - "Little Smithy" is a pretty, welcoming stone self catering cottage set on the hillside above Cwmdu near Crickhowell, voted best High Stree in the UK.
-From the cottage you can walk to the local pub The Farmers Arms or the local excellent cafe (famous for breakfast!) and you are welcome bring your dog.
+Efail Bach - "Little Smithy" is a pretty, welcoming stone self catering cottage set on the hillside above Cwmdu near Tretower and Crickhowell, Crickhowell was voted best High Street in the UK.
+(2018) From the cottage you can walk down the lane to the local pub The Farmers Arms or the local excellent cafe (famous for breakfast!) and you are welcome bring your dog.

 A very popular place for Star Gazing and it was featured in the BBC series The Sky at Night.
 There are also regular star gazing events held on the campside.

-The cottage is a perfect base from which to explore the Black Mountains, with walking from the door, and just 4 miles to Crickhowell.
+The cottage is a perfect base from which to explore the Black Mountains, only 4 miles from Crickhowell.
+The Beacons Way long distance foot path runs across the mounain above the cottages sp brilliant for walkers.
 The cottage has a long private garden above the cottage with a sunny lawn and spectacular views across the valley.
 A very pleasant place to sit in the evenings with a patio, table and chairs and a BBQ.
 There is also a terraced area in front of the Cottage and ample parking.

 Walk out of the door onto The Black Mountains and the nearest hill is Pen-y-pibwr.